gaps-closure/ect/pdg-verifier/README.md

 # PDG-verifier (PDGv)

-Verify that the partitioned program conforms to the conflict-free topology derived from conflict analysis on the original program.
+TODO: Description.

+## Requirements

+- TODO: Write a starter formal requirements document, based on capo/formal/ontology/conflict_analyzer.md and the verifier doc that mike emailed (and the PDG spec).

-## Preliminary plan
+## Preliminary plan (outdated)

 - Take in partitioned program as LLVM IR parsed to LLVM.AST, as in the ECT.